 It is strongly recommended that the prospective student complete, by the date of enrollment in the graduate program, a Bachelor’s degree with a major in mathematics or a related field with a GPA greater than 3.0.
 The department requires transcripts of all undergraduate work, two letters of recommendation, and results of the Graduate Record Examination (GRE).
 Applicants for the industrial applied mathematics concentration must submit a statement indicating that they are proficient in at least one of the following programming languages: Fortran, C, C++, or an equivalent.
 Students concerned about their preparation should contact the concentration coordinator.

-For the Master of Business & Science (MBS) degree, students take 8 courses (24 credits) in the sciences and 19 credits in business.
+For the Master of Business & Science (MBS) degree, students take 24 credits in the sciences and 19 credits in business.
+In addition, students must attend 12 colloquium events to qualify for graduation.
 The business requirements include courses in finance & accounting, marketing, communication & leadership, capstone, ethics and electives.
 The business curriculum is listed here.
 The science courses for the Industrial Mathematics concentration are given below.

 I. Business Courses